Ideki/UIPlayNiceExample/README.md

 ## How to send data from Papyrus to your mod

-The most advanced form of integration involves sending data with Papyrus.
+The most advanced form of integration involves sending data with Papyrus.<br>
 This tutorial will assume general knowledge of Papyrus and will speak in more broad terms.

 In order to send data to your SWF files, you’ll need to register for and react to the corresponding base game menu opening.

 You’ll want to create a quest with a management script on it to handle this.

-Using the function RegisterForMenuOpenCloseEvent, you can register for the base game SWF yours works with opening and closing.
-You can do this in the OnQuestStarted event.
+Using the function RegisterForMenuOpenCloseEvent, you can register for the base game SWF yours works with opening and closing.<br>
+You can do this in the OnQuestStarted event.<br>
 For example:

 ```
 Event OnQuestStarted()